Trie, Digital Tree, Prefix Tree Basics and Visualization

 , and "appl"

-, occupying 12 characters of memory space.
+, which takes up 12 characters of memory.

 is stored three times, and "l"